Iblioce/2DGame/README.md

 ## What's Next?

-- Adding different enemy types with unique behaviors.
+- Adding different Enemies types with unique behaviors.
 - Implementing power-ups and upgrades to enhance gameplay.
 - Introducing a scoring system and leaderboards.
 - Improving animations and visual effects.